 The Parks Canada shuttle operates from mid-May to mid-October for Lake Louise (May 17 to October 14 for 2024) and June 1 to mid-October for Moraine Lake (June 1 to October 14 for 2024).
-Similarly, the Lake Connector shuttle between Lake Louise and Moraine Lake only operates from June 1 to mid-October.
-In 2023, the shuttles will operate until October 10th.
+Similarly, the Lake Connector shuttle between Lake Louise and Moraine Lake only operates from June 1 to mid-October (June 1 to October 14 for 2024).

 Purchasing Moraine Lake Shuttle Tickets

 This Parks Canada shuttle service requires advance reservation for tickets.
-In the past, it was possible to walk up and purchase shuttle tickets at the Park and Ride, though initially it was announced that this would not be allowed.
+It is possible to walk up and purchase shuttle tickets at the Lake Louise Ski Resort Park and Ride, but you run the risk of showing up and finding them to be sold out.

-Moraine Lake shuttle reservations can be made Thursday, April 13th, 2023 at 8 am MT.
-The shuttles to Moraine Lake will begin June 1 until mid-October (October 10 in 2023).
+Moraine Lake shuttle reservations for 2024 can be made starting Thursday, April 18 2024 at 8:00 am MT.
+The shuttles to Moraine Lake will begin June 1 until mid-October (October 14 for 2024).
 You can select a one hour time block for when you want to take the shuttle to Moraine Lake.

 You can book a Parks Canada shuttle for either Lake Louise or Moraine Lake.
-Included in your reservation is a Lake Connector shuttle, allowing visitors to easily visit both Lake Louise and Moraine Lake in one day.
+Included in your reservation is a Lake Connector shuttle, allowing you to easily visit both Lake Louise and Moraine Lake in one day.

-Insider Tip: Parks Canada is using a new reservation system this year, so we recommend creating an account and familiarizing yourself with the new system prior to when reservations open.
+Local Tip: The Parks Canada System is not always intuitive or easy to use.
+We recommend creating an account and familiarizing yourself with the system prior to when reservations open.
 The Parks Canada Shuttles are found under the Day Use tab

 If you don’t book your shuttle tickets in advance, a portion of the shuttle reservations are released 48 hours prior to the departure day (for each day in the season).
 These additional shuttle tickets are released at 8am.